Kingxukai/linux/Documentation/core-api/genericirq.rst

 Abstraction layers
 ==================

-There are three main levels of abstraction in the interrupt code:
+There are three main levels of abstraction in the woke interrupt code:

 1. High-level driver API